 Common Uses for Visual Timers

-This might be used to indicate the end of play time, before clean up begins.
+This might be used to indicate the end of playtime before clean-up begins.
 Or, if you asked a child to read or complete a task if they struggle with task paralysis.

 Many dentists even send home egg timers with kids, so that they know exactly how long to brush their teeth.

 The possibilities are endless.

-Visual Timers for Autism
+Online Visual Timers for Autism

-In addition to the 3 free Visual Timers above in the Amazon widget, here are a few more.
+In addition to the free Visual Timers above in the Amazon widget, here are a few more.

 - Mr Bomb and Friends, kids love this one!
 Just make sure it’s not too distracting.